 Baked Chicken Treats

 For an easy, no-fuss recipe, try these baked chicken homemade dog treats from Eileen Anderson.
-If you use a basic pyramid pan, this recipe can make about 500 small treats that your dog will love.
 Once baked, you can refrigerate or freeze the treats.

 - 1 10-ounce can of chicken, including liquid